Recap of AEW 'Double or Nothing' Rally Including Chris Jericho, Neville Signings

 Come for Cody and the Bucks, stay for Neville (Pac) and Hangman Page. #AEW off to a great start.

 Pac, formerly known as Neville, was out of action for a little over a year following a protracted contract dispute with WWE.
-WWE confirmed in August that Pac was no longer signed and thus free to wrestle elsewhere.
+The company confirmed in August that Pac was no longer signed and thus free to wrestle elsewhere.
 He returned to the ring in October at a Dragon Gate show in Japan.

-Since his Neville moniker was trademarked by WWE, he returned to Pac, the name he used on the independent circuits before making the jump to the United States.
+Since his Neville moniker was trademarked by WWE, he returned to Pac, the name he used on the independent circuits in the United Kingdom before making the jump to the United States.

 AEW filled out the roster further by debuting Joey Janela and Britt Baker, the latter of whom is the first signed to the women's division.